-Today’s post comes from our sister foreverymom.com and our long-time contributor Frank Powell.
+Today’s post about wedding vows comes from our sister foreverymom.com and our long-time contributor Frank Powell.

 Looking back, however, I realize I didn’t know much at all about marriage.
 The words I promised Tiffani at our wedding were idealistic and romantic.
 This isn’t much different from the traditional vows you hear at almost any wedding.
 “To have and hold, for better or for worse, in sickness and in health, until death do us part.”